We hope that you find all the information you need below. Good luck with your application.

-Decisions will be made by an independent panel of representatives from Manchester City Council, the police, the voluntary, community and social enterprise (VCSE) sector and a faith community representative.
-The panel will assess all applicants who meet the conditions of funding.
+Decisions will be made by an independent panel of representatives from Manchester City Council, the police, the voluntary, community and social enterprise sector and a faith community representative.
+The panel will assess all applications that meet the conditions of funding.
 All decisions by the funding panel will be final.
-All applicants will be notified if your application is successful by 22nd June 2018.
-Following the assessment of applications, all successful applicants will be sent a grant offer letter, with a grant acceptance form attached which will include the terms and conditions of accepting this funding grant, and will need to be completed and returned to us before payment can be awarded.
-You will also receive your grant monitoring form with your grant offer letter.

 Due diligence checks of successful applicants